 https://pubmed.ncbi.nlm.nih.gov/22272111/

-For example, in a study of people aged 21 to 34 years, those who received PQQ experienced significant increases in antioxidant activity, anti-inflammatory effects and energy production – even after just one dose.
+In a study with people between 21 and 34 years old z.B. significant increases in antioxidant activity, anti-inflammatory effects and energy production were observed in those who received PQQ – even after just one dose.

 Source: Harris CB, Chowanadisai W, Mishchuk DO, et al. Dietary pyrroloquinoline quinone (PQQ) age indicators of inflammation and mitochondrial-related metabolism in human subjects.
 J Nutr Biochem.
 2013 Dec;24(12):2076-84.

-Seventeen healthy middle-aged and older subjects were given 20 mg of PQQ or a placebo daily for eight weeks.
-PQQ was shown to significantly improve all six measures of the Profile of Mood States (POMS) - vitality, fatigue, anxious tension, depression, anger-hostility and confusion.
+Seventeen healthy volunteers of middle and older age were given 20 mg of PQQ or a placebo daily for eight weeks.
+PQQ was shown to significantly improve all six measures of the Profile of Mood States (POMS) – vitality, fatigue, anxious tension, depression, anger-hostility, and confusion.

 Source: Koikeda T, Nakano M, Masuda K. Pyrroloquinoline quinone disodium salt improves higher brain function.
 Med.
 Consult.
 New Remedies.
 2011;48:519–527.

-A study conducted on middle-aged and older subjects also found improvements in sleepiness upon awakening, sleep onset and maintenance, and sleep duration.
+In a study conducted with middle-aged and older subjects, improvements were also found in terms of sleepiness upon waking, the onset and maintenance of sleep, and sleep duration.

 Source: Nakano M, Yamamoto T, Okumura H, Tsuda A, Kowatari Y. Effects of oral supplementation with pyrroloquinoline quinone on stress, fatigue, and sleep.
 Funct Foods Health Dis 2012;2:307–324.

-Six weeks of PQQ supplementation (~20 mg per day) resulted in statistically significant decreases in total cholesterol (reduction from an average of 247 to 216 mg/dl) and LDL cholesterol (reduction from an average of 156 to 132 mg/dl) in subjects with baseline LDL cholesterol levels above 140 mg/dl.
+A 6-week supplementation with PQQ (~20 mg per day) led to a statistically significant decrease in total cholesterol (reduction from an average of 247 to 216 mg/dl) and LDL cholesterol (reduction from an average of 156 to 132 mg/dl) in subjects with baseline LDL cholesterol levels above 140 mg/dl.

 Source: Nakano M, Kawasaki Y, Suzuki N, Takara T. Effects of Pyrroloquinoline Quinone Disodium Salt Intake on the Serum Cholesterol Levels of Healthy Japanese Adults.
 J Nutr Sci Vitaminol.
 2015;61(3):233-40.